-I had also picked up a few warm-up techniques from the Fitness for Cricket site which should relieve any tightness in the muscles and possibly increase my pace which it did at training this week.
+I had also picked up a few warm-up techniques from the Fitness for Cricket site, which should relieve any tightness in the muscles and possibly increase my pace, which it did at training this week.

 February 10, 2018

-I eventually got my second chance but it was only for two overs.
-I had come on when Eastlake were going for the quick runs and when I finally broke the partnership of 168 with Leeshan miscuing a shot to Harry Chittick at Mid-off with my slower ball, I decided against a third over for the sake of protecting my figures.
-It might have been selfish of me to do that but I felt I didn’t quite bowl quite my best on this wicket.
-I couldn’t find the perfect line and length on this wicket and it would be better if I finished for the day.
-I wasn’t done though.
-Joe asked me to open the batting when Joe was frustrated that the people who he wanted to do it couldn’t because they were tired.
+I eventually got my second chance, but it was only for two overs.
+I had come on when Eastlake was going for the quick runs, and when I finally broke the partnership of 168 with Leeshan miscuing a shot to Harry Chittick at Mid-off with my slower ball, I decided against a third over for the sake of protecting my figures.
+It might have been selfish of me to do that, but I felt I didn’t quite bowl quite my best on this wicket.
+I couldn’t find the perfect line and length on this wicket, and it would be better if I finished for the day.
+I wasn’t done, though.
+Joe asked me to open the batting when Joe was frustrated that the people he wanted to do it couldn’t because they were tired.
 I jumped at the chance since it was for just 11 overs and thinking I might be able to get through.
 But I couldn’t.
 I got cleaned up for 1 in the sixth over.

 February 17, 2018

-On Wednesday I had some time to myself at the Franklin nets to keep working on my bowling and I was able to work on some Yorker bowling which came about via trial and error in some tweaks to my bowling action which was based on the advice I had picked up from a youtube video from the late Clive Rice as well as from Ian Pont’s fast bowling book I had bought from Kindle.
-Through these pieces of advice, I was able to land the yorkers more consistently but like any other variation, it should be used sparingly and according to the situation.
+On Wednesday I had some time to myself at the Franklin nets to keep working on my bowling, and I was able to work on some Yorker bowling which came about via trial and error in some tweaks to my bowling action which was based on the advice I had picked up from a youtube video from the late Clive Rice as well as from Ian Pont’s fast bowling book I had bought from Kindle.
+Through these pieces of advice, I was able to land the yorkers more consistently, but like any other variation, it should be used sparingly and according to the situation.

 Nevertheless, I’m looking forward to testing my current skills while bowling to the guys before they go out to bat.
 There’s a likelihood of myself not doing anything directly to the team cause having been dismissed late last week.
 The only hope of contributing further in the match is that Eastlake bowl us out and possibly either deciding to push for the outright by bowling again or deciding to bat.
-I would like to have another crack with the batting having ironed out my issue with my stance over the coming week and I was confident that it would withstand the pressure against the Eastlake bowlers again.
+I would like to have another crack with the batting, having ironed out my issue with my stance over the coming week, and I was confident that it would withstand the pressure against the Eastlake bowlers again.

 As it appeared, I was restricted to just giving Joe and Umesh some bowling as well as scoring for the whole day as the boys really made a fist of the chase.
 We had two ACT umpires for a change after two weeks of the batting team providing umpires.
-We didn’t start too well in the chase though.
+We didn’t start too well in the pursuit, though.
 Umesh was out LBW but only after 10 seconds of an apparent ’not-out’ decision.
-We were all befuddled by the chain of events but there’s nothing you (or anyone) can do once the final decision has been made.
-Michael Galen-Mules chipped a drive to silly mid-off and Kris Oliver played an uppish flick straight to silly mid-on.
+We were all befuddled by the chain of events, but there’s nothing you (or anyone) can do once the final decision has been made.
+Michael Galen-Mules chipped a drive to silly mid-off, and Kris Oliver played an uppish flick straight to silly mid-on.
 We were 4 for 54 and up against it.
-In amongst of the carnage, our captain Joe Laria was doing his best in leading from the front.
+In amongst the carnage, our captain Joe Laria was doing his best in leading from the front.
 He finally found support with Karan Patel.
-Karan looked really good out there as he showcased his timing and power.
+Karan looked excellent out there as he showcased his timing and power.
 No wonder Julian Mules rates him highly.
 They added 57 for the fifth wicket before both of them got out pretty quickly.
-Karan made 31 and was out trying to hit over cover and Joe, having made his second fifty for Ginninderra, chipped a flick to short square leg for 55.
+Karan made 31 and was out trying to hit over cover, and Joe, having made his second fifty for Ginninderra, chipped a flick to short square leg for 55.
 We were now 6 for 119.

-I am hoping for another crack in 4ths against Tuggeranong and Joe had once again indicated his wish to have me in his side since I do everything that he wants me to do and i put in 100% effort.
-Let’s see what happens but I would need to bug TC again to keep me in 4ths.
+I am hoping for another crack in 4ths against Tuggeranong, and Joe had once again indicated his wish to have me in his side since I do everything that he wants me to do, and I put in 100% effort.
+Let’s see what happens, but I would need to bug TC again to keep me in 4ths.